SourceLabOrg/kafka-connect-client/README.md

 //configuration.useInsecureSslCertificates();

 /*
- * If your Kafka-Connect instance is configured to require a valid client certificate, you can configure a KeyStore for
+ * If your Kafka-Connect instance is configured to validate client certificates, you can configure a KeyStore for
  * the client to send with each request:
  */
 configuration.useKeyStore(